FreeMasen/wasm_tutorial/docs/steps/01-what_is_rust.md

 - Memory safe guarantee

 <div class="explain">
 <p>Rust is a programming language that came out of the research department at Mozilla.
 It's main goal is to provide the performance of fully compiled languages like C and C++, while maintaining a memory guarantee that those languages cannot.
 It does this by adding a few extra restrictions to the compiler.
-What this means for developers is, your program wont run if you write code that might be result in invalid memory.</p>
+What this means for developers is, if your program compiles you shouldn't need to worry about runtime errors.</p>
 <p>It features a strong, static type system, this means that any variable or return value must have a type declaration.
-The type system is quite robust and the compiler can infer almost all of your variable declarations.
-In the event you need something more flexable, it has both generic types and <code>enum</code> cases with associated values.</p>
+That might seem like it would be painful to write however the compiler can infer the type of almost all of your variable just from the context.
+In the event you need something more flexible, it has both generic types and <code>enum</code> cases with associated values.</p>
 </div>

 <a class="explain" href="{{ "/steps/01.1-enum-generic.html" | relative_url}}">Generic?
 Associated value?</a>